-- Transferring flood damage model is a challenging issue (Molinari et al., 2020; Jongman et al., 2012; Cammerer et al., 2013).
+Transferring flood damage model is a challenging issue (Molinari et al., 2020; Jongman et al., 2012; Cammerer 170 et al., 2013).
 As we dealt with updating in the section 2.4, we focus here on transfer in space and improvements of the model.
 Improving modelling techniques to transfer data driven flood damage models has been largely explored (Wagenaar et al., 2018, 2021).
-But, the transfer of process-based model is very challenging mainly beacause because it requires a great understanding of origin, calibration, assumptions, field of application which brings back again to the central issue of explicit modelling assumptions (section 2.2).
-Although process-based modeling approaches seem to be the most promising in terms of transferability, the lack of explicit assumptions hinders this and models developped developed remains context-specific Seorzini et al. (2020) offer an example of transferring and improving a process-based damage model developped for agricultural sector in Italy (AGRIDE-c).
-(Vozinaki et al., 2015) .
-For example, for the development of AGRIDE-c (Molinari et al., 2019b) relies heavily on floodam.agri but the assumptions made for this transfer were not explicit enough.
-This unfortunate example of non-capitalisation contributed to the motivation for writing this article.
-It higlights the need to anticipate since the design of the - model the different levels of adaptations, improvements and tranfers(Molinari et al., 2019b; Scorzini et al., 2020). floodam.agri was partially transferred.
+But, the transfer of process-based model is very challenging mainly because it requires a great understanding of origin, calibration, assumptions, field of application which brings back again to the central issue of explicit modelling assumptions (section 2.2).
+Although process-based modeling approaches seem to be the 175 most promising in terms of transferability, the lack of explicit assumptions hinders this and models developed remains context-specific (Vozinaki et al., 2015).
+For example, for the development of AGRIDE-c (Molinari et al., 2019b; Scorzini et al., 2020), floodam.agri was partially transferred.
 In particular, the yield loss coefficients were directly used after discussions with local experts.
-However, the part concerning the validation by experts remains poorly detailed in Molinari et al. (2019b); Sco .
-We are not sure that all the central assumptions of floodam.agri, namely biophysical processes and farmers' - 210 decisions, were sufficiently detailed in Agenais et al. (2013) to allow transferability.
+However, the part concerning the validation by experts remains poorly detailed in Molinari et al. (2019b): Scorzini et al. (2020).
+We are not sure that all the central assumptions of 180 floodam.agri, namely biophysical processes and farmers' decisions, were sufficiently detailed in Agenais et al. (2013) to allow transferability.
 Condition T1 (table 1) checks whether the adaptation, improvement or transfer conditions have been taken into account and described at the time of the model design.
 Condition T2 refers to the effective transfer of the model.

-3 Case study: the development of floodam.agri to produce national damage functions for agriculture in France including researchers and engineers developed flood damage functions.
-They are available online1.
-Since 2013, over
+185 3 Case study: the development of floodam.agri to produce national damage functions for agriculture in France

-215 3.1 Context of development and implications
+3.1 Context of development and implications